dotkernel/dotkernel/docs/Getting-Started/Installing-DotKernel-3-Frontend.md

   Make your selection (default is 0):
 ```

-For this option select `[0] Do not inject` because DotKernel3 already has an injected config provider which already contains the prompted configurations.
+For this option select `[0] Do not inject` because DotKernel 3 already has an injected config provider which already contains the prompted configurations.
 If you choose `[1] config/config.php` Zend's `ConfigProvider` from `session` will be injected.

 `Remember this option for other packages of the same type? (y/N)`